anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>

 1. [Timberview, Giant Salamander, & Fir Trail Loop](https://www.alltrails.com/explore/trail/us/california/timberview-trail-giant-salamander-trail-and-fir-trail-loop)*- 6.2 miles, Elev Gain 1400 ft*
 <br>Moderate, shaded trail in El Corte De Madera Creek Open Space Preserve.
 The trail crosses the beautiful Tafoni formations.*(The structures covering the sandstone are called Tafoni, which is Italian for the cavern.
 Thousands of years of complex weathering process created the caves, columns, and sandy surfaces that are smooth in some areas and covered with labyrinths of knobs and ridges in others.)* Couple of very steep sections & one super super super steep section.
-Recommend doing it clockwise as the Alltrails suggests, since there is no way to do that super steep section downhill until you have hiking poles.
+Recommend doing it clockwise as the AllTrails suggests, since there is no way to do that super steep section downhill until you have hiking poles.
 <br>
 <br>
 2. [Grabtown Gulch to Purisima Creek Loop](https://www.alltrails.com/explore/trail/us/california/grabtown-gulch-to-purisima-creek-loop)*- 5.2 miles, Elev Gain 1280 ft*